-The workflow given below illustrates how to create an EVE based GUI application using ESD 4.10.
+The workflow given below illustrates how to create an EVE based GUI application:

-Figure 31 - Application Workflow
+Figure 38 - Application Workflow

-The 5 main modules that comprise the application workflow are the Screen Layout Editor, Logic Node Editor, Source Generator, JIT Compiler and EVE Emulator.
+The 5 main modules that comprise the application workflow are the Screen Layout Editor, Logic Node Editor, Source Generator, JIT Compiler(TinyCC) and EVE Emulator.
 Among these, Source Generator, JIT Compiler and EVE Emulator are the back-end modules which have no UI exposed to end user.
-The compiler is a JIT style C compiler, i.e. TinyCC compiler, which compiles and links the generated code into executable.
+The compiler is a JIT style C compiler, i.e., TinyCC compiler, which compiles and links the generated code into executable.
 The executable is invoked by the emulator module for simulation.